vickimzhang/vmzhang-academic/content/event/nwtcispp/index.md

 # End time can optionally be hidden by prefixing the line with `#`.
 date: "2022-05-16"
 # date_end: "2022-05-16"
-all_day: true
+all_day: false

 # Schedule page publish date (NOT talk date).
 publishDate: "2017-01-01T00:00:00Z"

 authors: [admin, Peter M. Kotanen]
-tags: [phd, projects, Churchill, fieldwork, 2022]
+tags: [phd, projects, Churchill, fieldwork, 2022, psf]

 # Is this a featured talk? (true/false)
 featured: true